 And most of all, women.

 A thousand fragrances, every body different.
 Her fresh washed hair, her make-up creams and oils.
 Her sweet perspiration.
 Her soft breath.
 Her purchased perfume made unique when it meets the personal aroma of her warm skin

 And that heady, wondrous, eloquent, wild, delicate scent

 of pure arousal

-For compilation reasons, I am still delving amongst some of my past and almost forgotten writings.
+I am still delving among some of my past and almost forgotten writings.
 This one is still so very true.